For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Adding upgrades to a home is the easiest way to increase your chances of selling at a high price.
 Kitchen countertops, master bath tile, stainless steel appliances, new carpet, and wood floors are all significant upgrades that will increase value.

 New water heaters, garage door openers, security systems, and built-in surround sound are upgrades that many homeowners aren't interested in on their initial visit to your home.
-So instead, stick with the enhancements that will emotionally hook your buyers.
+Instead, stick with the enhancements that will emotionally hook your buyers.
 This step will make your house stand out above the rest when buyers are comparing properties.

 Professionally Stage Your Home